Our methodology

 Sourcing and editorial policy

-Our learning content is written and reviewed by one real, named author, Lachlan McRitchie, Founder, LingoBinge.
+Our attributed learning content names its accountable publisher, the LingoBinge Editorial Team.
 We never invent personas or publish fake reviews.
-Where a page makes a factual claim, such as a difficulty estimate or a statistic, it is grounded in a cited source.
+An explicit draft state is a hard noindex gate, while older content without a recorded review state is inventoried for review rather than silently attributed.
+Where a page makes a factual claim, such as a statistic, it should be grounded in a cited source.
 You can read more about who builds LingoBinge.

 How we keep it current